webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 system.
 All it does is run 3 types of functions on the GPU.
 Vertex Shaders, Fragment Shaders, Compute Shaders.

-A Vertex Shader computes the positions of vertices.
-Once calculated, the shader returns the positions of each vertex.
-Every group of three vertices returned by the shader form a triangle that is subsequently drawn in the graphics pipeline. [^primitives]
+A Vertex Shader computes vertices.
+The shader returns vertex positions.
+For very group of 3 vertices, it returns a triangle drawn between those 3 positions [^primitives]

 [^primitives]: There are actually 5 modes.